axelarnetwork/axelar-docs/pages/dev/gmp.md

 You have probably noticed that the `payload` that is passed to `callContract` (and ultimately to the `_execute` and `_executeWithToken`) are `bytes`.
 To encode data as `bytes` you can use the ABI encoder/decoder.

-Example of payload encoding in javascript (using ethers.js)
+Example of payload encoding in JavaScript (using ethers.js):

 ```jsx
 const { ethers } = require("ethers");